AppliedEnergistics/Applied-Energistics-2/guidebook/items-blocks-machines/inscriber.md

 ![A picture of an inscriber.](../assets/blocks/inscriber.png)

-The inscriber is used to inscribe circuits and processors using presses, and to crush various items into dust.
+The inscriber is used to inscribe circuits and [processors](processors.md) using [presses](presses.md), and to crush various items into dust.
-It can accept either AE2's power (AE) or Forge Energy (FE).
+It can accept either AE2's power (AE) or Fabric/Forge Energy (E/FE).
 It is sided, so inserting items from different sides inserts them into different slots in its inventory.
 To facilitate this, it can be rotated with a <ItemLink id="certus_quartz_wrench" />.

-The 4 circuit presses are used to craft processors
+The 4 circuit presses are used to craft [processors](processors.md)
   <ItemGrid>
   <ItemIcon id="silicon_press" />
   <ItemIcon id="logic_processor_press" />